ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A57_817169``: This applies errata 817169 workaround to Cortex-A57
    CPU.
 This needs to be enabled only for revision <= r0p1 of the CPU.

+- ``ERRATA_A57_817171``: This applies erratum 817171 workaround to Cortex-A57
+   CPU.
+This needs to be enabled for revisions r0p0, r0p1 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_A57_826974``: This applies errata 826974 workaround to Cortex-A57
    CPU.
 This needs to be enabled only for revision <= r1p1 of the CPU.